Oregon Secretary of State

 Oregon's 36 District Attorneys

-Oregon district attorneys are elected in every county and are required to stand for election every four years, thereby maintaining accountability to the public they serve.
+Oregon DAs are elected in every county and are required to stand for election every four years, thereby maintaining accountability to the public they serve.
 Although Oregon’s DAs are elected by and accountable to the people in their respective counties, they are considered state officers whose salaries are paid by the state.

 View Images